Yvette Amice

-Yvette Amice (4 June 1936 – 4 July 1993) was a French mathematician whose research concerned number theory and p-adic analysis.
-She was the second woman president of the Société mathématique de France.
-She wrote a textbook on the p-adic number system, published in 1975 in France.
+Yvette Amice (4 June 1936 – 4 July 1993) was a French mathematician who carried out research in the areas of number theory and p-adic analysis.
+The Amice transform and Amice theorem for p-adic functions are named after her.
+She headed academic societies and was the second woman president of the Société mathématique de France.
+In addition to her academic work, she promoted recognition of women mathematicians and their achievements.

-Education
+Biography

+Early life and education

+Born on 4 June 1936, following her father's death from war injuries, she was brought up by her mother, a school teacher, in Indre et Loire.

-Amice studied mathematics at the École normale supérieure de jeunes filles in Sèvres, beginnining in 1956 and earning her agrégation in 1959.
-She became an assistant at the Faculté des sciences de Paris until 1964, when she completed a state doctorate under the supervision of Charles Pisot.
-Her dissertation was Interpolation p-adique [p-adic interpolation].
+Amice studied mathematics at the École normale supérieure de jeunes filles in Sèvres, from 1956, earning her agrégation in 1959.
+She became an assistant at the Faculté des sciences de Paris until 1964, when she completed a state doctorate under the supervision of André Weil and Charles Pisot.
+Her dissertation was titled p-adic interpolation (Interpolation p-adique).
+(Note: The BNF includes a catalogue entry for Amice's Interpolation p-adique.
+It was published in Paris by Gauthier-Villars in 1965.
+Her thesis for Sc. math. in 1964, it was first published in the Bulletin de la Société mathématique de France, T. 92, in 1964.)
+Her doctoral work addressed p-adic zeta functions and the arithmetic of local fields.
+Her procedure (now known as Amice theorem) generalized Mahler's theorem.

+In 1965, she gave one of the Peccot Lectures (for distinguished mathematicians under 30 years old) at the Collège de France.